ferguson/https-reflector/README.md

-The `.mjs` file extensions, the `--expermential-modules` flag for `node`, and the weird `import` statements workarounds in the code are all to support running this on an old version of node: v11.15.0.
-This is because that was the newest version of node I could run on one of the devices I needed to support.
+The `.mjs` file extensions, the `--expermential-modules` flag for `node`, and the weird `import` statements workarounds in the code are all to support running this on an old version of node (v11.15.0).That was the newest version of node I could run on one of the devices I needed to support.
+It can, and has, run just fine on newer versions of node.

 Lookover `run.sh`, see if you need to change anything in there and then `./run.sh` to launch the server.
 There is also an example